What is Minnetonka Research?

 Our students propose research questions and develop their own experimental designs.
 They conduct feasibility studies and create budgets.
 They collect and analyze data, and then draw and defend their conclusions.
 All of this will takes place in our new, dedicated research facility which includes wet lab benches and flexible “hub” space for collaboration work and presentations.

 Presentation to the School Board: Update on Minnetonka Research

-At the December 1 Minnetonka School Board meeting, staff and students delivered a presentation on the new program and facility and gave a progress report on students' authentic research projects.
+At a 2017 School Board meeting, staff and students delivered a presentation on Minnetonka Research and gave a progress report on students' authentic research projects.
 Watch the presentation.